VGoychev/Task-Prioritization-API/README.md

 ### Prerequisites
 - Java **11+**
 - Maven
-- PostgreSQL (if using a persistent database)
+- MySQL (if using a persistent database)

 ### Steps to Run
 1. Clone the repository: